git-cola/git-cola/share/doc/git-cola/relnotes.rst

 Deprecated Features
 -------------------
-* The 'Apply Changes from Branch...' feature had outlived its usefulness and was removed to simplify things.
+* The 'Apply Changes from Branch...' feature was removed.
+  `git-dag`'s 'Grab File...' feature used alongside the index/worktree editor is a simpler alternative.

 git-cola v1.7.1.1
 =================